Pizza for breakfast- do I really need to say more?

 Weekends call for breakfast celebrations.
-At least that’s how I like to do things over at my house because the weekdays?
-Well those mornings are a big hot mess that usually involve frozen waffles or pancakes or, if my family is really lucky, overnight oats.
+At least that’s how I like to do things over at my house because of the weekdays?
+Well, those mornings are a big hot mess that usually involves frozen waffles or pancakes or if my family is really lucky, overnight oats.

 So, on the weekends, I like to make an awesome breakfast at least once.

 Thanks to a wild concoction of low sugar levels and crazy hormones, I decided to make breakfast pizza.

 Just in case you’re wondering, breakfast pizza is always a good idea.
 For starters, it’s as easy as pie to make (side note- is this a real saying?
 I know I’ve heard it several times before, but it makes no sense.
 Pie is not easy, you guys.
 This, THIS is easy).
 Anyway, as I was saying, grab a couple naan or flatbread, add your fav toppings like delicious Sauteed Mushrooms, cheese, and a fried egg.
 Bam!
 Breakfast is ready.

 Breakfast not your thing?
 Make it for lunch.
 Or dinner!

 Flatbread pizzas are pretty much the most amazing thing in the whole world.

 Unless you hate carbs; and in that case, more for me 😉

 Breakfast Naan Pizza with Sauteéd Mushrooms and Shallots

 - 1 tablespoon olive oil - + 2 tbsp divided